Planning and Environmental Law

-Charles has a strong interest in compulsory purchase and compensation matters, having gained experience of compulsory purchase from not only the perspective of the acquiring authority, but also of individuals objecting to an order and landowners seeking compensation subsequent to the compulsory purchase of their land.
+Charles has a strong interest in compulsory purchase and compensation matters and is instructed by both acquiring authorities as well as individuals objecting to an order and landowners seeking compensation subsequent to the compulsory purchase of their land.

 Rating and Valuation

-Whilst under the supervision of Cain Ormondroyd, Charles assisted with a number of matters relating to business rates.
+He gained significant experience of this area during his seat with Cain Ormondroyd, in which he assisted with a number of matters relating to business rates.
 These included:

 Rights of Way and Highways

 Charles has a strong understanding of the law relating to highways and rights of way.
 He is currently instructed as junior counsel for the claimant in a claim for a declaration that disputed land is not part of the public highway / publicly maintainable highway and an order that the disputed land be removed from the local authority ’s list of streets maintainable at the public expense kept under s.
 36 of the Highways Act 1980.
 He was instructed as junior counsel for the defendant in R (Shiva) v London Borough of Lambeth EWHC 2387 (Admin), which was an application for permission to judicially review a decision to approve parts of an extensive scheme of road redevelopment works under s.
 23 of the Road Traffic Regulation Act 1984.

 During his seat with Ned Westaway, Charles assisted with a number of matters relating to both private and public rights of way.
 These included:

 - Researching matters relating to the definitive map, including definitive map modification orders;

 - The extinguishment of highways, including permanent stopping up.
 Charles helped research and draft grounds on the potential extinguishment of a public highway due to the